 The Aging Workforce: How Employers Can Prepare for a Demographic Shift

-Provides recommendations for retaining older workers while maximizing engagement and productivity.
+This slide deck outlines the impact of an aging workforce on global employers and provides recommendations for retaining older workers while maximizing engagement and productivity.